Arlington prosecutor goes to Va. Supreme Court against judges who challenge her new policies

 Dehghani-Tafti’s brief argues that the Arlington judges not only encroached on her prosecutorial discretion, used by prosecutors and police constantly in deciding how to charge a defendant, but exceeded their authority by demanding written reasons for nolle prosses in every case.
 She said that would be burdensome on attorneys already carrying large daily caseloads.

 Resistance from the judiciary in Arlington, Fairfax and Norfolk caused an assistant commonwealth’s attorney in Hampton, Va., Del.
-Michael P. Mullin (D) to file a bill which states that when a prosecutor seeks to dismiss a case, “a court shall grant the motion” unless the motion was made for illegal reasons.
+Michael P. Mullin (D) to file a bill that states that when a prosecutor seeks to dismiss a case, “a court shall grant the motion” unless the motion was made for illegal reasons.
 In the Senate, defense attorney Sen. Scott Surovell (D-Fairfax) introduced a bill to define “good cause” to include cases “not in the interests of the Commonwealth to prosecute … at such time.”
 Both are set to be considered by their respective houses in the coming weeks after being voted out of committee.

 The case raises a similar issue to one still being fought out over the prosecution of former national security adviser Michael Flynn in federal court in Washington.
 After Flynn pleaded guilty, the Justice Department moved to dismiss the case against him, prompting accusations of favoritism.
 U.S. District Judge Emmet G. Sullivan declined to immediately grant the Justice Department’s motion, unleashing a torrent of disapproval from many who said the judge was improperly overriding prosecutorial discretion.